-ANTH 325 – Archaeology Lab Methods (WIU Field School).
+ANTH 325 – Laboratory Analysis of Archaeological Material (WIU Field School).
 Instruction in the study of material remains recovered from archaeological sites.
 Processing techniques and methods of analysis presented to introduce students to research in prehistory.

-ANTH 326 – Archaeology Field Methods (WIU Field School).
+ANTH 326 – Archaeological Field Methods (WIU Field School).
 Intensive field training in the theory, problems, methods, and ethics of archaeological research.
-Usually taught during summer months at a camp located some distance from campus.
+Usually taught during summer months at a site located some distance from campus.

 ANTH 381 – Old World Archaeology.
 Study of major developments in the prehistory of Africa, Europe, and Asia.
 Examination of earliest man and his cultures through the rise of complex societies.